cindyloo/rockstar-ai/README.md

 * Pre-trained facenet model https://github.com/davidsandberg/facenet

 Additional notes:
 We will be pairing more humans to rocks and could use your help!
+With only 300 human-rock pairings, there isn't a whole lot of variability in the vector space.
 Please contact me!

 Thanks to Damien Henry at Google Arts for the suggestion for Part 1 of this approach: to create human-to-rock pairings with which to train the system